yellowmamba/go-microservice/README.md

 ```
 This will start a local server on `http://localhost:8888`. `run-local` will first generate all the code, and the build the project into a binary including the latest commit hash, and then executes the binary in a docker container.
 The port that the app is running on will be exposed to the localhost on port 8888.

+# Maintenance mode
+You can optionally pass in `-maintenance` flag when executing the binary, in `run-local` target after `./dist/api`, just like how it's currently flagging it's local.
+When you flag `-maintenance`, `GET /health` API should return a 503 status code.

 # CI
 The project is using Github Actions for continuous integration.
 There are two CI workflows defined: